nclabteam/FedEasy/docs/multi_node.md

 ![Dashboard Overview](./imgs/dashboard_overview.png "Overview of Dashboard")

-5. Click the cluster menu in the dashboard to see all connected nodes:
+5. Click the cluster menu in the dashboard to see all the connected nodes:

 ![View Nodes in Cluster](./imgs/dashboard_cluster.png "Cluster View")